movementlabsxyz/MIP/MIP/mip-74/README.md

 1. The Governance Operator monitors the Native Bridge, and in case of an attack or fault, it SHOULD take at most $\Delta$ time units to detect the issue and pause the Native Bridge.
 2. We want to make sure that the total amount that is transferred within $\Delta$ time units (and that could potentially result from malicious behaviors) is ALWAYS covered by the insurance fund.

-### Rate Limiter
+### Rate limitation

 The Rate Limiter limits the volume of assets that can be transferred within a time window.
-The assets are managed by the smart contracts on L2 and L1, and we MAY build the rate limiter logics as part of the L1 Native Bridge contract and the L2 Native Bridge contract.
+The assets are managed by the smart contracts on L2 and L1, and we MAY build the rate limiter logics directly as part of the L1 Native Bridge contract and the L2 Native Bridge contract.

 #### Insurance funds

 We assume there is a Insurance Fund on both L1 and L2, with values `insurance_fund_L1` and `insurance_fund_L2`, respectively.

-> [!NOTE]
-> These values are considered constant in the sequel.
+!!! warning These values are considered constant in the sequel.
 There may be updated if needed or if new funds are added to the pools.

-The Insurance Fund rate-limits the transfers i.e., for a given transfer from source chain to target chain the Insurance Fund on the _target chain_ is responsible for the rate limit, and thus we will refer to the `insurance_fund_target`.
+The Insurance Fund indirectly rate-limits the transfers i.e., for a given transfer from source chain to target chain the Insurance Fund on the _target chain_ is responsible for the rate limit, and thus we will refer to the `insurance_fund_target`.
 For a transfer from L1 (L2) to L2 (L1) the `insurance_fund_target = insurance_fund_L2` (`insurance_fund_L1`) is responsible for the rate limit.

 #### Rate limit on the target chain